FabioBatSilva/doctrine2/docs/en/reference/second-level-cache.rst

 Configuration
 -------------
-Doctrine allow you to specify configurations and some points of extension for the second-level-cache
+Doctrine allows you to specify configurations and some points of extension for the second-level-cache

 Enable Second Level Cache Enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To Enable the cache second-level-cache you should provide a cache factory
+To enable the second-level-cache, you should provide a cache factory
 ``\Doctrine\ORM\Cache\DefaultCacheFactory`` is the default implementation.

 .. code-block:: php